-- Access to a secured area through a CASS equipped door is done by swiping a properly coded card badge through a card reader or by entering an approved numeric code at the card reader's keypad.
+- Access to a secured area through a CASS equipped door is done by presenting a properly encoded contactless smartcard badge to a card reader and by entering an approved numeric Personal Identification Number (PIN) code at the card reader's keypad.
+Select portals will also have biometric verification in addition to the contactless smartcard and PIN code.
 With system approval, the doors locking mechanism is released allowing passage. - A CASS equipped door is monitored for door position at all times.
-If the door is opened with approval (card reader key pad) but is held open for more than the allowed preset time, an alarm is issued and the policing authority and CDC personnel are alerted.
-If the door is opened without approval (forced open) an alarm is issued and the policing authority and CDC personnel are alerted. - Equipment configurations on secured doors vary somewhat throughout the Airport. with the standard configuration for a single door used for emergency egress as follows: - A combination card reader keypad, crash bar (panic hardware), magnetic lock, door status contacts and a white audio/visual alarm device on the non-secured side of the door. - A green "Push to Enter" pushbutton on the secured side of the door. - At present, all of the public areas in the Domestic and International terminal buildings (except Concourse C) have crash bars (panic hardware).
-Concourse C doors are equipped with door lever actuated hardware or push plates.
-On these doors, the magnetic lock is released by pulling down on a hinged Lexan cover mounted adjacent to the door.
-The Lexan cover is clearly labeled, stating "Pull Down for Emergency Egress".
+If the door is opened with approval (card reader plus PIN code and biometric if applicable) but is held open for more than the allowed preset time, an alarm is issued to the CASS alarm monitoring workstation and the policing authority and CDC personnel are alerted.
+If the door is opened without approval (forced open) an alarm is issued to the CASS alarm monitoring workstation and the policing authority and CDC personnel are alerted.

+- Equipment configurations on secured doors have varied throughout the Airport in the past.
+The IASS project is replacing the existing hardware and will bring all CASS controlled portals up to a consistent standard.
+The standard configuration for a single door used for emergency egress shall be as follows: - A combination card reader with keypad and possible biometric, crash bar (panic hardware), delayed egress magnetic lock, door status contacts and a white audio/visual alarm device shall be provided on the non-secured side of the door. - A green "Push to Enter" pushbutton or card reader with keypad shall be provided on the secured side of the door depending upon the location. - Secured doors shall be connected by a hard-wired homerun to the nearest communication room and connected to an iStar panel that contains the card reader inputs as well as input and output ports.
+The iStar panels are connected to the MAA LAN which connects to the distribution level core switches via single mode fiber optic cabling.
+The distribution level switches are connected to the core switches located in two diverse locations in the terminal, and this allows for data to route to the servers.
+There are two diversely located redundant servers.
+These servers are located in the CDC Equipment Room Data Center and in the Kauffman Building Data Center...
+There are multiple alarm monitoring workstations located in various locations including the CDC, Compliance, CBP, MDTA Police, and the TSA Operations Center...